 Link to Catalog Record

-Full-text not available: Request this publication directly from Missouri S&T Library or contact your local library.http://laurel.lso.missouri.edu/record=b5371661~S5
+Electronic access to the full-text of this document is restricted to Missouri S&T users.
+Otherwise, request this publication directly from Missouri S&T Library or contact your local library.http://merlin.lib.umsystem.edu/record=b5371661~S5

 Gubbala, Rabindranath, "Health monitoring of adhesively bonded composite patch repair of aircraft structures using wavelet analysis of lamb wave signals" (2004).
 Masters Theses.
 5804.